Ruipu/The-Effect-of-Optional-Practical-Training-OPT---Job-Market-Paper/README.md

 ## 🛠️ Data & Tools

-- **Data:** Current Population Survey (CPS ASEC, 2000–2024)
+- **Data:** Current Population Survey (CPS ASEC, 2002–2023)
-- **Software:** Stata (data processing), Python (EDA & visualization)
+- **Software:** Stata (data processing and the main paper), Python (EDA & visualization; for additional evidence)
 - **Languages:** Stata · Python · Markdown
-- **Visualization Libraries:** seaborn · matplotlib · plotly
+- **Visualization Libraries:** seaborn · matplotlib · plotly pandas numpy

 ---

 ## 🤓 Why This Matters

 The OPT program is a cornerstone of U.S. immigration and education policy — it shapes how international students transition into the U.S. labor market.
+It is an important bridge for foreign students to stabilize in the U.S. labor market.
-By combining **policy analysis**, **labor economics**, and **data visualization**, this project offers a structured empirical view of how migration policy affects real-world labor dynamics.
+By showing some descriptive evidence, this project deepens the understanding of the basic pattern, or specifically how do foreign and domestic labor market outcomes changes averagely and dynamically.

 ---